wso2/docs-apk/en/docs/includes/start-apk.md

       `cd <APK-HOME>/<helm-charts>/`

 3. Download the dependent charts.

      ```
      helm dependency build
      ```

-4. Install the APK components and start WSO2 APK.
+3. Install the APK components and start WSO2 APK.

-     ```tab="Format"
+=== "Format"

+      ```console
       helm install <helm-chart> . -n <namespace>
       ```

-     ```tab="Command"
+=== "Command"

+      ```console
       helm install apk-test . -n apk
       ```

 !!! info "Optional"

       If required, use one of the following parameters when starting WSO2 APK.

       - To deploy Control Plane components only use `--set wso2.apk.dp.enabled=false`
       - To deploy Data Plane components only use `--set wso2.apk.cp.enabled=false`

-5. Verify the deployment.
+1. Verify the deployment.

       ```
       kubectl get pods -n apk